uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/readme.md

 * Make sure the database is running and follow the steps in https://codex.wordpress.org/Installing_WordPress#Using_phpMyAdmin
   * Use database name "wordpress", database user "wordpress" and database user password "wordpressPassword123"

+## Wordpress Server Config
+API keys and other sensitive configuration are accessed by the PHP application as environment variables.
+To set these, copy the file
+`wordpress/wp-content/themes/angular-theme/config/config.php.template` to a new file called `config.php` in the same directory.
+This file will be ignored by git, so you can safely fill in the template values with real values.

 ## Initial Wordpress site setup

 * Make sure the web and MySQL servers are up and running, and visit http://localhost:81.
 You should be redirected to an initial setup page for Wordpress.